cervoise/blog/certifications/SLAE/Exo7-Crypter.md

     printf("\n");
 }
 ```
-Some compilation trick can be set in order to reduce the size of the lib:
+Compilation tricks can be set in order to reduce the size of the lib:

 ```
 $ gcc -o aes.o aes.c -Wall -Os -c -DCBC=0 -DCTR=1 -DECB=1